LCLs Beyond Bounded Degrees: Polynomial Gaps in Trees

 Consider a pumped realization of $\Hp$, let $v$ be the node in the middle of its core path, and let $e$ be a half-edge incident to $v$ along the core path.
 Let $N$ denote the number of nodes in the $T(n_0)$-hop neighborhood of $v$.

 Partition the ID set $D$ into disjoint subsets of size $N$.
-For each such subset, assign its IDs arbitrarily to the $T(n_0)$-neighborhood of $v$, pad the graph with isolated vertices to reach size $n_0$, and simulate $\A$ for $n_0$ rounds.
+For each such subset, assign its IDs arbitrarily to the $T(n_0)$-neighborhood of $v$, attach a sufficiently long path at a node far from the simulated neighborhood to reach size $n_0$, and simulate $\A$ for $n_0$ rounds.
 Let $y$ be the output label assigned to $e$ most frequently over all simulations.

 Fixing the label $y$ on $e$, apply \Cref{lem:independentClassFromLabel} to obtain an independent class $I$ for $\Hp$.
 Output $I$ together with all ID subsets that produced output $y$ on $e$.

 \begin{lemma} Let $\mathcal{D}$ be the collection of ID sets produced by the \emph{IndependentClass} procedure.
 Then the sets in $\mathcal{D}$ are disjoint and